Bjørnstjerne Bjørnson: Political interests

-From his youth and forwards, Bjørnson admired Henrik Wergeland, and became a vivid spokesman for the Norwegian Left-wing movement.
+From his youth and forwards, Bjørnson admired Henrik Wergeland, and became a vivid spokesman for the Norwegian left-wing movement.
 In this respect, he supported Ivar Aasen, and joined forces in the political struggles in the 1860s and 1870s.
-When the great monument over Henrik Wergeland were to be erected in 1881, it came to political struggle between left and right, and the left-wing got the upper hand.
+When the great monument over Henrik Wergeland was to be erected in 1881, it came to political struggle between left and right, and the left wing got the upper hand.
 Bjørnson presented the speech on behalf of Wergeland, and also honouring the constitution and the farmers.